 The Benban solar park is expanded over 37.2 km2 and subdivided into 41 separate plots.
 The plots are arranged in 4 rows for convenience.

 The four new substations connect the forty-one plants of the Benban solar park to the high-voltage grid.
 Egyptian Electricity Transmission Company (EETC) built these new substations.

 These substations are again connected to the already developed 220 kV line, which runs in the periphery area of the park.
 EETC has also announced building an additional connection to the neighboring 500 kV line.

-The measurements recorded in the environmental and social assessment report imply that the solar site resource is approximately 2,300 kWh / m2 year).
+The measurements recorded in the environmental and social assessment report imply that the solar site resource is approximately 2,300 kWh/m2 per year.